These fudgy and delicious brownies are made healthier with black beans and a naturally-colored green frosting.

 Last week my mom made brownies when my girls were at her house.
 They LOVED them.
 I can’t remember the last time I made brownies – seriously it could be years ago.
 But I do like to make a good homemade treat for them every once in a while because they just love it so much.
 And these brownies in particular were a huge hit!
 We can’t detect either of the TWO secret ingredients in these brownies: beans or avocado.

-To start your brownies, you will need one 15.5 oz can of black beans – rinsed thoroughly.
+To start your Black Bean Brownie Recipe, you will need one 15.5 oz can of black beans – rinsed thoroughly.
 You can actually remove a lot of the sodium by rinsing your beans.
 If you want to cook your own, then you will need about 2 cups of black beans.

 Place all the beans, and the rest of your ingredients in a high powdered blender (see below for recipe).
 A couple of notes here.
 If you want a more fudge-like brownie, leave the baking powder out.
 If you like a more cake-like brownie, include the baking powder.
 If you are going to frost your brownie, then you can use the lower amount of sweetener.
 If you are going to eat your brownies plain, you may want to add the higher amount of sweetener.
 Make sense??